 II Corinthians 10:13-16 We, however, will not boast beyond measure, but within the limits of the sphere which God has appointed to us—a sphere which especially includes you [Corinthians].
 For we are not overextending ourselves (as though our authority did not extend to you), for it was to you that we came with the gospel of Christ; not boasting of things beyond measure, that is, in other men's labors, but having hope, that as your faith is increased, we shall be greatly enlarged by you in our sphere, to preach the gospel in the regions beyond you, and not to boast in another man's sphere of accomplishment.

 This word translated "measure" is the same word from which we get our English word "canon."
 (Not "cannon" but "canon.")
 That word means "standard, limit, or rule."
 We talk about the canon of scripture—that is, what is standard for scripture.

 What Paul is arguing (if I can put it this way) is that he has not taken on more than he should when he asserts his authority over these people—as their leader.
 And his argument is "which God appointed us."
 God gave him, or allotted to him, this authority over the Corinthians—and the Corinthian church.
 Another way to put it is that God assigned him this area in which to work.

-But it is clear, from the context, that there were others in the city of Corinth who were there preaching.
-And it is clear, from the letter, that they were not there to help Paul.
-They were not there by his assignment of them.
+But it is clear from the context that there were others in the city of Corinth who were there preaching.
+And it is clear from the letter that they were not there to help Paul, and they were not there by his assignment of them.
 Rather, they were there to displace him.
 And these were people who were ostensibly "Christian" ministers.